winitzki/scall/tutorial/programming_dhall.md

 ```haskell
 data Free F a = Pure a | Join (F (Free T a))   -- Haskell.
 ```
+This Haskell code actually defines the greatest fixpoint type; but the free monad must be the least fixpoint type.

-To translate this Haskell definition into Dhall, we need to use the Church encoding.
+To translate this definition into Dhall, we need to use the Church encoding.
 Denote temporarily by `r` the recursive type `Free F a` (where we hold the type parameter `a` fixed).
 Then we obtain the recursive definition `r = Pure a | Join (F r)`.
 Now it is straightforward to Church-encode this definition.